D4rK7355608/com.d4rk.lowbrightness/README.md

 - Toggle dimming from a Quick Settings tile
 - Schedule when the screen should dim automatically
 - Open source, fast and lightweight
+- Uses an optional AccessibilityService to keep the dimming overlay visible.
+No personal data is collected.

 ## Benefits